cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/code-gen/validator.md

 ```

 ## Installation

-Before using the Validator plugin, you should install it firstly.
+Before using the Validator plugin, you should install it first.

-Otherwise, an error message will be displayed stating that the `thrift-gen-validator` executable file cannot be found (exec: "thrift-gen-validator": executable file not found in $PATH).
+Otherwise, an error message will be displayed stating that the `thrift-gen-validator` executable file cannot be found (`exec: "thrift-gen-validator": executable file not found in $PATH`).

 If you have already installed Golang and Kitex command-line tools, please run the following command to install the `thrift-gen-validator` plugin: